21 Feb, 2023

 Drivers should similarly stop at the intersection when there is a red traffic signal and a person on foot gets to the crosswalk before the traffic signal changes.
 If a driver hits a pedestrian on the crosswalk, he or she may be found at fault and liable for damages.

-Illinois crosswalk law is clear, and failure to comply can lead to fines and penalties whether it leads to an accident or not.
+Illinois crosswalk law covers who’s at fault if you hit a jaywalker, and failure to comply can lead to fines and penalties whether it leads to an accident or not.

-Who Is at Fault If a Car Hits a Pedestrian Who Is Jaywalking?
+Who Is at Fault If You Hit a Pedestrian Who Is Jaywalking?

 The liability of a driver in a pedestrian accident involving jaywalking depends on the circumstances of the accident.
 If drivers do not adhere to the pedestrian and traffic laws, they may bear financial responsibility for any damages resulting from a crash, even if the pedestrian takes on some of the fault by jaywalking.